drolbr/overpass-doc/en/preface/preface.md

 The database has an already challenging size and every minute more updates and enhancements are performed by the mappers.
-To download the data <i>en bloc</i> is impractical for that reason.
+To download the data en bloc is impractical for that reason.
 This is mitigated by making available in addition to the [complete database](https://planet.openstreetmap.org/) every minute a distinct file with the data changes having taken place that very minute.

 <a name="overpass"/>